 Super Falcons Qualify for Ninth FIFA Wold Cup with Victory over Cameroon

-*Buhari salutes nine-time African champions, urges them to go for cup in Australia
+*Buhari salutes the nine-time African champions, urges them to go for cup in Australia

 Deji Elumoye in Abuja